jonathanolson/slither/notes/patterns.md

   - [meh, we don't have huge amounts of implications] HEY! getEmbeddedRules might be giving us some "duplicates".
 I think we were filtering these out before
     - Filter these out where possible, so we're not doing more computation?
   -
-  - FeatureSet "only one" is... weird to store.
-It is essentially true if not-zero and not-two (redundant)
-  -
-  - Test implied-highlander (... to check our GOOD case, we need all of level-3 square, and the specific level-4 square)
-  -
   - WebGPU general-purpose FCA "solver"
     - NOTE: multiple approaches
       - (a) do the "parallel" full approach suggested by that paper. how would we handle the massive amount of memory?
       - (b) do the next-closure, BUT parallelize the parts (both checking multiple i's, AND parallel-apply of SolutionFormalContext.getClosure/Implication.implicationSetClosure)
-  -
-  - Fix up generation (we broke some things?)
-  -
-  - Clean up all SORTS of code.
-See if FCA approach is widely better in all ways.
   -
   - TPatternBoard cleanup:
     -